Morrison, Toni: 1931 - 2019

 The novel explores the importance of community in the lives of formerly enslaved people.
 It highlights how they formed bonds and supported each other during slavery and how they struggled to rebuild these connections in freedom.
 The novel also emphasizes the collective grief and pain that permeated these communities.Motherhood and the Bonds Between Mothers and Children

 "Beloved" examines the challenges of motherhood under the brutal system of enslavement, where mothers were forced to make impossible choices to protect their children.
-The novel focuses on Sethe's story, particularly her decision to kill her daughter to spare her from slavery, and the recurring image of her milk as a symbol of her escape.Magical Realism and the Supernatural
+The novel focuses on Sethe's story, particularly her decision to kill her daughter to spare her from slavery, and the recurring image of her milk as a symbol of her escape.Developed by AI

 - "Beloved" is highly regarded as one of Morrison's masterpieces and is often cited as one of the greatest works of American literature.
 Critics have praised the novel for its intricate narrative structure, profound themes, and richly developed characters.